LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

+The percolation temperature is then calculated by using $\mathcal{I}(T_p) = 0.34$ \cite{Ellis:2018mja} which implies that at least $34\%$ of the comoving volume is occupied by the true vacuum.

 In Fig. \ref{fig:1}, we show the parameter space in terms of physical masses of the heavier quasi-degenerate RHNs denoted by $M_N$, neutral real component of scalar doublet $\eta$ and scalar singlet denoted by $M_N, M_\eta, M_S$ respectively.
-The parameter space is consistent with a high scale FOPT with the colour code showing the nucleation temperature.
+The parameter space is consistent with a high scale FOPT with the colour code showing the nucleation temperature $T_n$.
+We also identify the points with $M_N < T_n$ where one has to consider thermal production of heavy neutrinos into account while estimating the lepton asymmetry produced.